alibaba/hybridnet/docs/crd.md

 is always needed.
 For Rama, which only provides a vlan type container network for now, a Network usually refers to a series of Nodes with the same ASW or TOR.

-Here is a yaml of a Network CR for underlay container network :
+Here is a yaml of a Network CR for underlay container network:

 ```yaml
 apiVersion: networking.alibaba.com/v1